 The prediction submission is a tab-delimited text file.
 The organizers provide a template file, which must be used for submission.
 In addition, a validation script is provided, and predictors must check the correctness of the format before submitting their predictions.
 Each data row in the submitted file must include the following columns:

 In the template file, cells in columns 2-8 are marked with a "*".
-Submit your predictions by replacing the "*" with your value.
+Submit your predictions by replacing the "*" with your value and note that you can choose to predict free energy but not catalytic activity or vice versa.
 No empty cells are allowed in the submission.
 For a given subset, you must submit predictions and standard deviations for all or none of the variants; if you are not confident in a prediction for a variant, enter an appropriate large standard deviation for the prediction.
 Optionally, enter a brief comment based on the prediction.
 If you do not enter a comment on a prediction, leave the "*" in those cells.
 Please make sure you follow the submission guidelines strictly.